-Benefit for Dependents: Tuition exchange programs are limited to four years of study or the equivalent or until the requirements for an undergraduate degree are met, whichever comes first.
+Benefit for Dependents: Tuition exchange programs are limited to 8 semesters of study or until the requirements for an undergraduate degree are met, whichever comes first.

 Exchange Programs: Each program has its own application process and tuition credit program.
 Please refer to the website for the program below for more specific information.
 (We recommend that you contact the Financial Aid office of the individual school as well).